 #highaltitudefamily in Nepal

 Our family is a #highaltitudefamily on Instagram, representing our “high” priorities: faith, hard work and adventure.
-We are also a #highaltitudefamily with mountains a constant presence in our family’s goals—goals My Man began to establish with the birth of our first son.
+Mountains are a frequent presence in our family’s goals—goals My Man began to establish with the birth of our first son.

 As we worked out the kinks in our early marriage, I began to understand the importance of making My Man’s priorities my priorities.
 It is a daily, intentional effort—but I can thankfully look back and see the great rewards from all the times we managed to be on the “same page”.